 9. Consult Real Estate Finance Professionals

 When buying a rental property, it’s important to deal with recognized professionals.
-Opportunity cost and leverage are need to knows, in the financing world.
+Opportunity cost and leverage are needed to be known, in the financing world.
 These experts will help you understand the cost benefits and potential opportunity costs when using all cash.
 They will advise you on the actual revolving cost and true margins on the financial side of things.

 10. Get A Written Lease Agreement For Your Rental Property